Otasd/KomodoPager/README.md

 Components :

-esp32
+esp32,

-buzzer
+buzzer,

-some buttons
+some buttons,

-18650 li-ion battery
+18650 li-ion battery,

-powerbank PVB
+powerbank PVB,

-Antena
+Antena,

 (The standard antenna covers a radius of 250 meters, so I strongly recommend using an external one)

 And of course some wires